Survicate/survicate-android-sdk/README.md

 ```

 ### User traits
-Assign custom attributes to users, which can be used to trigger surveys or filter results in the Survicate Panel.
+Assign custom attributes to users.
+These can be used to trigger surveys based on your Audience settings or to filter answers in the Survicate Panel.

 ```kotlin
 // set a single trait